TanmayAT/Natural-Languvage-Querry-project-/README.md

 * Integrating with a graphical user interface for a more interactive experience.
 * Implementing a robust deployment system for scalability.

-**License:**

-This project is distributed under the MIT License (refer to LICENSE file).

 **Credits:**

 * Souvik Sen (Ema Intern Take-Home Challenge Inspiration)

-**Contributing:**

-Feel free to fork this repository and contribute your improvements.
-We welcome pull requests for bug fixes, feature enhancements, and documentation updates.